FirmianaPlatform/SourceCode/Firmiana Frontend/README.md

 * experiments: an application that responses the request of experimental metadata of Firmiana.
 The directoty contains main functional scripts as follow:
- - admin.py
+  - admin.py: Registering existed models in experiments.models.
- - experiments_filters.py
+  - experiments_filters.py: Custom functions script used for filtering out experiments complying with specific filters.
   - manageChildAccount.py
   - models.py
   - password_trans.py
   - urls.py
   - views.py